Tessil/hopscotch-map/README.md

 An overview of hopscotch hashing and some implementation details may be found [here](https://tessil.github.io/2016/08/29/hopscotch-hashing.html).

 A **benchmark** of `tsl::hopscotch_map` against other hash maps may be found [there](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html).

+### Key features
+- Header-only library, just include [src/hopscotch_map.h](src/hopscotch_map.h) to your project and you're ready to go.
+- Fast, see [benchmark](https://tessil.github.io/2016/08/29/benchmark-hopscotch-map.html) for some numbers.
+- Support for move-only and non-default constructible key/value.
+- Support for heterogeneous lookups (e.g. if you have a map that uses `std::unique_ptr<int>` as key, you could use an `int*` or a `std::uintptr_t` for example as key parameter for `find`, see [example](https://github.com/Tessil/hopscotch-map#heterogeneous-lookup)).
+- No need to reserve any sentinel value from key.
+- API closely similar to `std::unordered_map` and `std::unordered_set`.

 ### Differences compare to `std::unordered_map`
 `tsl::hopscotch_map` tries to have an interface similar to `std::unordered_map`, but some differences exist: